EDITED BY F. J. POWICKE,

 survived.
 2 I.e. social work.

-In this respect he did for the Indians what he did for his own people
+he did for the Indians what he did for his

 at Roxbury, where he insisted on a grammar school at all costs.
 "God,"